My Time at Portia: Gameplay

+Development

+My Time at Portia was initially released as an early access game on Steam from 23 January 2018 before being fully released a year later.
+Three months later, it was ported to the following consoles: Nintendo Switch, Xbox One and PlayStation 4.
+A mobile version for Android and iOS was released on 5 August 2021 followed by macOS on 12 May 2022.

 Reception

 My Time at Portia received "mixed or average" reviews, according to review aggregator Metacritic.
-Miranda Sanchez of IGN gave the game 8 out of 10, calling its core gameplay fun, but saying that each of its parts was lacking in some way, and that the game had "annoying audio bugs".
-Alex Fuller of RPGamer rated it 3.5 out of 5, calling the game "charming" and "a lovely place to spend time in", but also saying that it was too long, criticizing how "players have to wait for NPCs to decide to do something".
+Miranda Sanchez of IGN called its core gameplay fun, but saying that each of its parts was lacking in some way, and that the game had "annoying audio bugs".
+Alex Fuller of RPGamer called the game "charming" and "a lovely place to spend time in", but also saying that it was too long, criticizing how "players have to wait for NPCs to decide to do something".
 He stated that it was "very enjoyable", but had "significant weaknesses".
-Rich Meister of Destructoid rated the game 5.5/10, saying that while the world was "bright and full of charm", "waiting around for things to happen can get old pretty fast", and calling the game's mining "painfully dull".
-Philippa Warr of PC Gamer gave the game a 63 out of 100 and criticized the game's pacing, stating, "By being so slow, My Time At Portia both repels and appeals.
+Rich Meister of Destructoid said that while the world was "bright and full of charm", "waiting around for things to happen can get old pretty fast", and calling the game's mining "painfully dull".
+Philippa Warr of PC Gamer criticized the game's pacing, stating, "By being so slow, My Time At Portia both repels and appeals.
 It offers a kind of gaming oasis, making few demands and just pootling along.
 That type of thing can be a place of respite for the right player or the right mood."
-Ginny Woo of GameSpot rated the game 6 out of 10 and praised its tranquil environment, pleasing aesthetics, and well-designed crafting system while lamenting the lack of meaning in several mechanics, the lack of payoff in the narrative's premise, and the conflicting day-night cycle pacing.
+Ginny Woo of GameSpot praised its tranquil environment, pleasing aesthetics, and well-designed crafting system while lamenting the lack of meaning in several mechanics, the lack of payoff in the narrative's premise, and the conflicting day-night cycle pacing.
 Zoe Delahunty-Light of GamesRadar+ lauded the convincing NPCs, varied seasonal events, and sense of progression while taking issue with the loading times and lack of voice acting in cutscenes.
 Chris Scullion of Nintendo Life recommended the game after a patch was issued in order to fix its lengthy loading times.
 Rebecca Stow of Push Square called the game "vibrant, relaxing, and brimming with charm".

 The PC version was among the best-selling new releases of the month on Steam.